 Image-guided surgery technologies, tumor fluorescence, intraoperative MRI/CT, and functional brain mapping have improved the surgeon’s ability to precisely locate the tumor, define the tumor’s borders, avoid injury to vital brain areas, and confirm the amount of tumor removal while in the operating room.

-Chemotherapy drugs work by interrupting cell division.
+Chemotherapy Chemotherapy drugs work by interrupting cell division.
 They can be given orally as a pill, intravenously (IV), or as a wafer placed surgically into the tumor cavity.
 Chemotherapy is delivered in cycles, with rest periods in between to allow the body to rebuild healthy cells.
 Unfortunately, chemotherapy given to treat cancer in the body (systemic) cannot pass through the blood-brain barrier.
 In cases of brain metastasis, the brain tumor must be treated differently than the primary cancer.

 Brain metastases from certain cancers are sensitive to targeted therapies that bind to tumor-specific receptors and work with your immune system (personalized medicine).